x-invoice api Guide for Developers and SaaS Integrators

 Common patterns:

 A microservice approach makes it easy to change providers and centralizes XRechnung-specific logic.
+Pair APIs with our broader ERP integration guide for end-to-end automation.

 Choosing the Right API Provider